 Continuing Education provides a wide variety of personal enrichment courses for youth, senior citizens and the general public.
-Explore fun and exciting healthy living activities, beginning and practicing crafter's courses, foreign and sign languages, history, as well as a variety of recreational pastimes and "how to" courses.
+Explore fun and exciting healthy living activities, beginning and practicing crafter's courses, travel, foreign and sign languages, history, as well as a variety of recreational pastimes and "how to" courses.
 Students can also develop their culinary skills by participating in single evening classes taught by a professional local chef or culinary expert.
-Community Services offers cultural development excursions, world travel, and a wide variety of artistic experiences and events.
 The area partners with the Allegany Center of Lifelong Learning (ALLCOLL) to bring diversified adult education opportunities to ALLCOLL members.
-Members enjoy access to 25 or more events held at ACM as well as roundtable discussions, happy hours and field trips.
+Members enjoy access to 25 or more events held at ACM as well as roundtable discussions and happy hours.